cse403trackforever/trackforever/reports/week6/UserManual.md

 ##### Viewing Details of an Issue
 - From the *Project Details* page, select the relevant issue
-- The *Issue Details* page will open, allowing the user to view and edit the issue (editing is not yet implemented)
+- The *Issue Details* page will open, allowing the user to view and edit the issue

 #### Offline Usage